snbafana/roam-contextual-chatbot/README.md

 # FYI:
 - I am currently streaming the chat back dynamically and passing the json as a code block in that message.
 I implemented a version where the json is passed directly, but this does not work with streaming, as one cannot pass the json and stream a message at the same time.
 - The attributes in the Unity editor are not validated / verified, they are just the variables initially found.
 This will need to be change.
 For example, I pass the `category + "." + attr_name + "." + variable_name` to the Unity json editor, which may not be the exact attribute.
 - The current search system to find inital attributes can take some time to complete, so I am currently working on optimizations here.
-This is because, for each input, I am dynamically generating 3 keywords for the search, and then deciding which of ALL the results is the most important.
+This is because, for each input, I am dynamically generating 3 keywords for the search, and then deciding which of the results is the most important.
+However, this can also be solved with the right optimizations.

 ## Features